-From left: Members Michael J. Callahan, Linda Beebe, Edward Favre, President Emma Petrie Barcelona and Vice President Betsy Bergen Shaughnessy.
+From left: Members Michael J. Callahan, Linda Beebe, Vice President Edward Favre, Emma Petrie Barcelona and President Betsy Bergen Shaughnessy.

 - acts as a policy making body functioning according to the mandates of state law;